 “We are an unlikely bunch with wildly divergent personalities and background stories who otherwise might never have met, let alone come together as an ensemble.
 But we have forged a community, and at its heart is unwavering acceptance of each other as we explore different ways of expressing the text and ourselves.
-Not only has the workshop helped me find the power in my voice, it has taught me how to stand with confidence, and above all, how to be with conviction.” – Alice, first year 2013, returning student 2014
+Not only has the workshop helped me find the power in my voice, it has taught me how to stand with confidence, and above all, how to be with conviction.” – Alice

 Seven weeks of rigorous instruction in text, acting, voice, fencing — a crash course in some of the greatest poetry ever written.

 In daily three-hour classes grapple first-hand with the meanings and complexities of Shakespeare’s words, expand the range and clarity of your voice, and learn to fence with rapier and dagger.
-At the end of seven weeks a public recital is presented at the Broadway Performance Hall on Seattle’s Capitol Hill.
+At the end of seven weeks a public recital is presented at the Broadway Performance Hall or the Erickson Theatre on Seattle’s Capitol Hill.